Archaeobotany

 Archaeobotany working group

-Archaeobotany as a branch of archaeobiology is concerned with the study of plant remains, primarily from anthropogenic deposits from earlier periods.
-Together with the other disciplines at the IPNA, it is an important cornerstone in researching and reconstructing the economics and natural environment of past eras in human history.
-Archaeobotany also provides important information for the interpretation of archaeological structures.
+As a discipline within archaeobiology, archaeobotany is concerned with the study of plant remains, primarily from anthropogenic deposits from earlier periods.
+Alongside the other disciplines at the IPNA, it plays a key role in investigating and reconstructing the economy and natural environment of past eras in human history.
+Archaeobotany also provides valuable insights into the interpretation of archaeological structures.

-Primarily, plant macro-remains are analyzed (seeds and fruits, wood, leaves, stems and other vegetative plant parts).
+The analysis primarily focuses on plant macro-remains (seeds and fruits, wood, leaves, stems and other vegetative plant parts).
 Many of these finds can be identified to species level.
-In addition, micro-remains (pollen and spores) are also examined.
+In addition, micro-remains, such as pollen and spores, are also examined.

 Introductory literature: